Do you want to hide the WordPress login page? Or don’t you know how to use the WPS Hide Login plugin? Keep reading this article!

 WPS Hide Login is a free security plugin created by WPServeur.

-Right now, the plugin is used by more than 400,000 WordPress blogs and have an awesome rating!
+Right now, the plugin is used by more than 400,000 WordPress blogs and have an excellent rating!

-The plugin is also a lightweight one which will not compromise your website’s speed.
+The plugin is also a lightweight one that will not compromise your website’s speed.

 How To Hide WordPress Login Page?

-First of all, log in to your WordPress blog and go to the add new plugins section.
+First of all, log in to your WordPress blog and add a new plugins section.
 Then search for WPS Hide Login.
 Once you found the plugin, simply install it on your blog.

 Once you got installed it, activate the plugin.

 After installing the plugin, you could see the plugin’s settings under the WordPress general settings.

 Go to the WordPress General settings now.>/div>